Automating Rigid Origami Design: Rigid Origami as Discrete Optimization

-Additionally to the constraints outlined above which guarantee rigid foldability, our formulation also allows incorporating domain knowledge as additional constraints to guide the search.
+Additionally to the methodological constraints outlined above which guarantee rigid foldability, our formulation also allows incorporating additional constraints to guide the search in various aspects.
+This allows the user to influence and tune the result more precisely or to explore shapes with different characteristics.
 Specifically:

 \begin{enumerate} \item The board size can be chosen based on the desired complexity of the resulting shape.
-Smaller board sizes yield simpler solutions while larger board sizes allow for more complex shapes. \item Desired symmetries of the resulting shape can be incorporated by duplicating actions across symmetry axes. \item If a good starting pattern is known, the board can be seeded with the corresponding graph and extended from there. \item Finally, we can easily mask actions based on a maximal permitted crease length. \end{enumerate}
+Smaller board sizes yield simpler solutions while larger board sizes allow for more complex shapes. \item Desired symmetries of the resulting shape can be incorporated by duplicating actions across symmetry axes. \item If a good starting pattern is known, the board can be seeded with the corresponding graph and extended from there.
+This can also be used to modify previously discovered or handcrafted patterns, by deleting parts of them and using the rest as a starting pattern. \item Finally, we can easily mask actions based on a maximal permitted crease length. \end{enumerate}